About FC-Cubic The Second Phase of FC-Cubic’s Further Advancement

 Message from Chairman

-We regard the relocation to Yamanashi Prefecture as a new era for the second phase of FC-Cubic, and we are determined to unite with all members to promote more open activities to realize research for the promotion of hydrogen and fuel cells and the development of future human resources through the community.
+We regard the relocation to Yamanashi Prefecture as a new era for the second phase of FC-Cubic, and we are determined to unite with all our members to promote more open activities in order to realize research for the promotion of hydrogen and fuel cells and the development of future human resources through the community.
 We look forward to your continued guidance and cooperation.